Pratikshadukare/code-with-python/string-operation/README.md

 - **Task:** Find the first occurrence of one string in another without using built-in functions.
 - 💡 *Tests understanding of pattern matching and substring search.*

----

-## 🚀 Contributing
-Feel free to fork the repo, add your solutions, and create a pull request!

-## 📚 License
-This project is licensed under the MIT License.

----